manishbp2287/propensity_VO/README.md

 query_inf.py - SQL to fetch data on the current active merchants

 Step 5 - Run the below file
-data_extract_inf_V0.ipynb - running the above file and extracting the base data for current active merchants
+data_extract_inf_V0.ipynb - run the file and extract the base data for current active merchants

 Step 6 - Run the below file
+app_profiler.ipynb - running the file will generate the 'digital_merchants.csv' that will be used in the inference in Step 7

+Step 7 - Run the below file
 model_V0_inf.ipynb - running the model on the current active merchants and push the final result to BQ.